Abiolr/Space-Race/README.md

 - No horizontal movement or projectile support
 - No save system (score resets on power-off)
-- 2-player mode and animations are pending implementation
+- 2-player mode and animations not implemented

 ---